steampunk-cap/steampunk-cap/README.md

 - 👋 Hi, I’m @steampunk-cap
 - 👀 I’m interested in web/mobile development
 - 🌱 I’m currently learning Angular/ionic
-- 📫 How to reach me on steampunk.cap@gmail.com
+- 📫 You can reach me on steampunk.cap@gmail.com

 <!---
 steampunk-cap/steampunk-cap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.